 - Use a configuration file with simple XPaths to customise features to fit your data

-- Text processing for differences on a word-by-word basis.
+- Text Splitting for differences on a word-by-word basis.

 - Ignore changes to specified elements and attributes.